Mac

 Lock Secure DNS and prevent it from being reactivated

-Similar to how DNS settings can be enforced with Config Files, browser restrictions can also be enforced or disabled on a Mac device.
+Similar to how DNS settings can be enforced with config files, browser restrictions can also be set on a Mac.

-Using the Apple Config Generator , you can apply the same restriction to multiple browsers like this:
+You can use an Apple Config Generator to protect the DNS features in web browsers.
+You can apply the same restriction to multiple browsers with one toggle like this:

 This should apply to most Chromium browsers and Firefox.